Sugan2002/FindingMarginalDistributions/README.md

 # Result:
-     Finding marginal distributions and correlation coefficient of joint probability mass funcition of two dimensional random variables has been implemented successfully.
+     Finding marginal distributions and correlation coefficient of joint probability mass funcition of two dimensional random variables was implemented successfully.